MSU Human Resources >> Benefits >> Flexible-spending-accounts >> Flexible Spending Accounts FAQs

 If you are on a PAID leave of absence, yes.
 Your payments will continue to be withdrawn from your paycheck.

 MSU treats an UNPAID leave of absence as an employment change in status and you may not participate in an FSA during your leave of absence.
-However, if you return from your leave of absence during the same calendar year you will automatically be re-enrolled in your Health Care FSA (if you were previously enrolled) and you may submit eligible claims that you incurred during your leave of absence.
+However, if you return from your leave of absence, during the same calendar year, you will automatically be re-enrolled in your Health Care FSA (if you were previously enrolled) and you may submit eligible claims that you incurred during your leave of absence.
 The remainder of your contribution amount will be divided equally over the remaining calendar year pay periods.

 No. You are not eligible to participate in the dependent care FSA during a leave of absence or submit dependent care FSA claims incurred during your leave of absence.